tinythings/sysinspect/examples/demos/menotify/README.md

   per newly opened issue.
 The first poll only seeds the local cursor and emits nothing.
-- `pkgnotify` polls the installed-package snapshot through PackageKit and emits one event when a watched package is added or removed.
+- `pkgnotify` polls the installed-package snapshot through PackageKit and emits one event when watched packages disappear.
+In this demo it watches `cowsay` and immediately triggers a model action that installs `cowsay` back.

 What this demo contains
 -----------------------